Financial Highlights under US GAAP – Total Return Vs Internal Rate of Return

 • They have as a prominent operating strategy, the return of proceeds from disposition of investments to investors;

-• They have limited opportunities, if any, for investors to withdraw before termination of the fund; and
+• They have limited opportunities, if any, for investors to withdraw before termination of the entity; and

 • They do not routinely acquire, either directly or indirectly, market-traded securities and derivative instruments as part of their investment strategy.